A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Conclusion

 Further studies are needed as well to understand the error thresholds for our MSC scheme under various noise models.
 We expect these thresholds to be similarly high to those found in other MSC approaches~\cite{Maj_Triangle_Code2018,Ferm_Error_Corr_2019}.
 Future research could also explore other routes for generating encoded gates through braids or other transformations of the constituent Majoranas in MSCs, as we did in Section~\ref{sec:Braids_Small_Codes}.
 Studying twist defects in generalizations of the MSC, including parafermion codes~\cite{Parafermion_codes} or models displaying fracton order, such as the Majorana checkerboard model~\cite{Fractons_Majorana_Code}, could also be fruitful.

-\acknowledgments We thank Heidar Moradi and Wilfred Salmon for discussions.
+\acknowledgments We thank Heidar Moradi, Wilfred Salmon and Dominic Williamson for discussions.
 This work was supported by an EPSRC Studentship, the EPSRC Grants EP/S019324/1 and EP/V062654/1, and in part by the ERC Starting Grant No. 678795 TopInSy.